!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN" "http://www.w3.org/TR/html4/loose.dtd"> ARC 3.5m | KOSMOS

 2.5.
 Telescope and Instrument Focus

 The telescope is usually focused by inspection of images on the slitviewer.
 Because the slit is tilted relative to the focal plane, it is important to place an object near the slit for focusing purposes.
 As of early February 2022, the plate scale and re-imaging optics for the slitviewer make it relatively insensitive to telescope focus, which means that focusing on the slitviewer will be fast but may not be very accurate.
-In good seeing conditions, the observing specialist may choose to focus instead by using KOSMOS in Imaging Mode instead; this will be slow because of the long readout time, but should produce better results.
+In most cases, the observing specialist will focus by using KOSMOS in Imaging Mode instead; this will be slow because of the long readout time, but should produce better results.

 As with all instruments, monitoring focus is advisable.
 It will change over the course of the night, especially at the beginning of the night before the telescope has reached equilibrium.
 If you find double-peaked spectra from a stellar target, tell the observing specialist that focus is off.